 Matt has a longstanding interest in African development, stemming from his six years living in Nigeria and his personal experience working with African women.
 Matt began his professional career as a practicing attorney at Akin Gump LLP in Washington, DC where he advised on infrastructure projects in developing countries such as Bolivia, Morocco and Congo.
 In August 2011, Matt joined Google's People Operations function where he now manages teams responsible for university outreach programs and non-technical recruitment across Europe, the Middle East, Africa, and Asia.
 Matt's honors include Fellow of the Wittenberg Center for Global Ethics (2007), StartingBloc Institute for Social Innovation Fellow (2007), 85 Broads' "Guy Who Rocks" (2011), and Devex 40 under 40 International Development Leaders in London (2011).
 Matt graduated magna cum laude from American University's Washington College of Law in 2003 and earned a bachelor's degree in economics and history from Washington University in St. Louis in 2000.

 Tom has spent eleven years of his 40-year career as a manager and consultant living and working in Africa, notably in Angola and Nigeria.
-As an independent consultant for the last eight years, Tom provides high-level financial and commercial advice to African governments and government oil companies with respect to natural resource development projects, and to public companies on cultural aspects of conducting business in Africa.
-He was formerly responsible for corporate policy-making, governmental interactions, and financial planning and compliance for African subsidiaries of Chevron, a major natural resource company.
-In this role, he helped lead Chevron’s effort to establish a joint project with the USAID to provide development banking to under-served communities in Angola and represented Chevron in its community outreach and development programs.
+He is currently Co-Director and lecturer at the University of Houston Graduate Certificate program in Global Energy, Development and Sustainability which focuses on Africa.
+As an independent consultant for the last ten years, Tom provides high-level commercial and governance advice to governments and government oil companies in Angola and Tanzania with respect to natural resource development projects, and to public companies on cultural aspects of conducting business in Africa.
+He was formerly the chief financial officer responsible for corporate policy-making, governmental interactions, and financial planning and compliance for the African subsidiaries of Chevron, a major natural resource company.
+In this role, he helped lead Chevron’s effort to establish a joint project with the USAID and UNDP to provide development banking to under-served communities in Angola and represented Chevron in its community outreach and development programs.
 As a community leader, Tom has served as chairman of the board for international schools in Lagos and Luanda, as a board member for a project to provide mosquito nets to communities in Angola, and currently is a board member for a U.S. charitable foundation with a focus on projects in developing countries.

 Joe comes to Indego Africa after over 30 years at American Express where he held leadership positions in finance, business transformation and reengineering, and revenue development.
 Most recently, he was Vice President, Strategic Transformation for American Express Global Business Travel, one of the largest corporate travel management companies worldwide.
 Prior to that, Joe was CFO of Global Business Travel.
 He has held cross product line CFO positions in Asia, Europe, and Latin America.
 During his career with American Express, he has lived in Bangkok, Rome, London, Frankfurt and Miami, as well as his base in New York.
 Joe holds an MBA in finance and accounting from the Owen Graduate School of Management at Vanderbilt University, and a BS in Economics from the Georgia Institute of Technology.
 Joe is an active member of the alumni board of the Owen School at Vanderbilt.
 He resides in Brooklyn.